 There are TONS of delicious raspberries out there — and lots more that have yet to ripen.
 To get to the berries, walk up the hill that’s next to the pond.
 Near the top of the hill, turn right on the trail.
 You’ll start to see berries along both sides of the trail.
 Keep walking, then turn right at the T. The berries are concentrated right by the fallen log that you’ll need to climb over to continue down the trail.
 If you do head out there, I recommend wearing light pants and long sleeves because the berry bushes are very prickly!

 The petite red & black berries taste absolutely delicious—tart, juicy, and deeply berry-like.
-In fact, the next day I bought some conventional Driscoll’s raspberries at the fruit stand, and in comparison they were flavorless and sad.
+In fact, the next day I bought some conventional Driscoll’s raspberries at the fruit stand, and in comparison they tasted unbearably flavorless and sad.

 *In case we don’t get around to posting about it, here’s the short version: in the spring we found wine-cap stropharia mushrooms in the park.
 They were… OK.
 I grew up foraging and eating wild morels, and in comparison, the wine-caps tasted mediocre and watery—sort of like big spongy portobellos.